Kompagnistræde 20: Architecture

 Kompagnistræde 20 is a corner building constructed with three storeys above a walk-out basement.
 The building has a 12-bays-long facade towards Kompagnistræde, a four-bays-long facade towards Knabrostræde and a one-bay-long chamfered corner.
 The chamfered corner bay was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the fire so that the fire department's long ladder companies could navigate the streets more easily.
 The plastered and white-painted facade is finished with a cornice band above the ground floor and a modillioned cornice.
 A two-bay, arched gateway is located in the fourth and fifth bay towards Kompagnistræde.
 The first-floor windows of the slightly projecting sixth and 12th bay are topped by segmental pediments.
 The first-floor corner window is topped by a triangular pediment and is also accented with a blind balustrade underneath it.
 The first-floor windows of the seventh to 11th bay towards Kompagnistræde are visually brought together by a sill course.
 The second-floor windows of the eighth to 10th bay in Kompagnistræde and the two central ones towards Knabrostræde are topped by friezes with wave schroll ornamentation.
 The pitched red tile roof features seven dormer windows towards Kompagnistræde and two dormer windows towards Knabrostræde.
 The roof ridge is pierced by a single chimney.

 The side wing is an L-shaped three-storey building, with four bays towards Kompagnistræde and two bays towards the courtyard.
 It is attached to an L-shaped former warehouse in the courtyard.
 The former warehouse has a three-bays-logn west wing, a three-bays-long north wing and a canted corner.
 The west wing is crowned by a gabled wall dormer with the remains of a pulley.
 Knabrostræde 18 is also a former warehouse, dating from 1796.
 Its fourth floor was added in 1829.

 Today

 The restaurant Riz Raz occupies the ground floor of the building.
 The crafts shop Dansk Håndværk is located in the basement.
-The ipper floors are rented out as office space.
+The upper floors are rented out as office space.